-An indicative evaluation timeline is available for the Starting Grant and Consolidator Grant Call at the ERC web-site.
+An indicative evaluation timeline is available for the Advanced Grant Call on the ERC web-site and outlined below.

 At both evaluation steps, every proposal will be evaluated for each of the two main elements of the proposal: Research Project and Principal Investigator.
-Individual proposal reviews are delivered by the ERC experts in a remote evaluation phase at both step 1 and step 2.
+The ERC experts deliver individual proposal reviews in a remote evaluation phase at both step 1 and step 2.
 The ERC panels assess and score the proposals on the basis of the individual reviews they have received and on the basis of the panels' overall appreciation of their strengths and weaknesses.